linhtran174/ArrowSchemaToJSON/README.md

 ```

 ## Limitations & Notes
-- The project was designed to work with nested dataType like `map(int8(), map(utf8(), list(int32())))`, however I still have limited understand about ApacheArrow/requirements, and was stuck on the following points:
+* The project was designed to work with nested dataType like `map(int8(), map(utf8(), list(int32())))`, but implementation is not yet available.
+I still have limited understand about ApacheArrow/requirements, and was stuck on the following points:
-    -- There is no way to get the key [DataType](https://arrow.apache.org/docs/cpp/api/datatype.html#_CPPv4N5arrow8DataTypeE) from a [MapType](https://arrow.apache.org/docs/cpp/api/datatype.html#classarrow_1_1_map_type).
+    * There is no way to get the key [DataType](https://arrow.apache.org/docs/cpp/api/datatype.html#_CPPv4N5arrow8DataTypeE) from a [MapType](https://arrow.apache.org/docs/cpp/api/datatype.html#classarrow_1_1_map_type).
 Digging in the source code is not a good option in my opinion.
-    -- A [DataType](https://arrow.apache.org/docs/cpp/api/datatype.html#classarrow_1_1_data_type) can contains multiple child [Fields](https://arrow.apache.org/docs/cpp/api/datatype.html#_CPPv4N5arrow5FieldE), but there is no factory function to construct a DataType from multiple Fields.
+    * A [DataType](https://arrow.apache.org/docs/cpp/api/datatype.html#classarrow_1_1_data_type) can contains multiple child [Fields](https://arrow.apache.org/docs/cpp/api/datatype.html#_CPPv4N5arrow5FieldE), but there is no factory function to construct a DataType from multiple Fields.
 Again, using private API is out of the question.
-- No Linter is included, as I am not sure what is the requirement of the linter.
+* No linter is included, as I am not sure what is the requirement of the linter.
 Will study more abt similar projects & their linters later.
-    -- Building custom rules for a linter system like cpplint?
+    * Building custom rules for a linter system like cpplint?
+    * Writing a standalone minimal linter?